SamK-RFI/volume-segmantics/README.md

 model-predict-2d path/to/model_file.pytorch path/to/data_for_prediction.h5
 ```

 The input data will be segmented using the input model following the settings specified in `volseg-settings/2d_model_predict_settings.yaml`.
-An HDF5 file containing the segmented volume will be saved to your working directory.
+Depending on whether OUTPUT_FORMAT in config.py is set to "tif" or "hdf", a TIFF or HDF5 file containing the segmented volume will be saved to your working directory.

 ### 2.5D Slicing Feature

 Volume-segmantics supports 2.5D slicing, which creates RGB images from adjacent slices in the volume.
 This feature can be enabled by setting `use_2_5d_slicing: True` in the training settings file.
 This approach provides the model with spatial context from adjacent slices.
-The encoder adjusts to use 3 input channels when 2.5D slicing is enabled.
-When using 2.5D slicing for training, you must also enable 2.5D prediction for inference by setting `use_2_5d_prediction: True` in your `2d_model_predict_settings.yaml` file.
+The encoder adjusts to use the number of input channels specified by the num_slices parameter in  `volseg-settings/2d_model_train_settings.yaml` (when 2.5D slicing is enabled).
+When using 2.5D slicing for training, you must also enable 2.5D prediction for inference by setting `use_2_5d_prediction: True` in your `2d_model_predict_settings.yaml` file and set the num_slices parameter there.

 ### Tutorial using example data